This isn’t about gambling, so no punter here trying to take your money away. You can relax now.

 For a more relaxed individual, let the professionals do their job.
 By doing this, you will also be helping the local student population as most of them work as boat-men and women to earn extra cash.

-During high-tourist season, students can be found spread across the main touristy areas enticing you to take a punt, so to speak.
-Bargain with them because we were originally quoted £10 per person and £5 for my then 2-year old daughter, but eventually ended up paying £7 p/p and my daughter went for free.
-Also, do not feel bad about it, as by bargaining, all that you are doing is providing these young minds with the kind of business acumen that only real-life situations can provide.
+During the high tourist season, students can be found spread across the main touristy areas enticing you to take a punt, so to speak.
+Bargain with them because we were initially quoted £10 per person and £5 for my then 2-year old daughter, but eventually ended up paying £7 p/p and my daughter went for free.
+Also, do not feel bad about it, as, by bargaining, all that you are doing is providing these young minds with the kind of business acumen that only real-life situations can provide.
 I mean if they would have figured out we are outsiders and that we have a young enthusiastic child with us, they’d know that we would have even paid double for the ride.
 If you are in Cambridge and reading this, let this be a lesson to you.

 If you luck out with a good punter like we did, he/she will also be your source of entertainment and information, giving you an inside, well technically outside, look at the city’s colleges and their rivalries and friendships.
-What you can do in the end is give a tip to your punter provided you enjoyed your little boat ride (although it is not expected).
+What you can do in the end is give a tip for your punter provided you enjoyed your little boat ride (although it is not expected).

-There you have it folks.
+There you have it, folks.
 Make it a day trip from London, or come and stay for a weekend in the town, but if you are looking for a laid-back, relaxing, gently swaying time in Cambridge, remember, sometimes it pays to take a punt.